Claude E. Welch Jr.: Administrative career

 Welch served in numerous administrative positions while maintaining his teaching and research.
 His first major appointment came in 1967 when, at the age of 28, he became dean of the Division of Undergraduate Education at UB.
-He served in this position from 1967–70.
+He served in this position from 1967 to 1970.
 As associate vice president for Academic Affairs in 1976–80, Welch worked as the number two person for non-health sciences-related matters.
 He also served a three-year term as chair of the Political Science Department, 1980–83.
-He was Acting Dean of the Colleges from 1978–79; co director of the annual Faculty Development Workshop, 1984–91; and co director of the Program for Tenured Faculty, 1987–89.
+He was Acting Dean of the Colleges from 1978 to 1979; co director of the annual Faculty Development Workshop, 1984–91; and co director of the Program for Tenured Faculty, 1987–89.

 The Faculty Senate elected Welch chair for 1985–87 and 1995–97.
 He also served UB by chairing Faculty Senate committees on Budget Priorities, Governance, Academic Planning, Public Service, Student Affairs, and Teaching Effectiveness.
 In addition, Welch chaired the Committee on Public Service, the Nominating Committee, the Committee on Student Affairs, and the Special Committee on Academic Integrity.
 At the Baldy Center for Law & Social Policy (SUNY Buffalo Law School), he was a member of Advisory Committee, the Gilbert Moore Fellowships Committee, and the Working Groups Committee.
-Welch chaired the Council on International Studies and World Affairs from 1998–2000, has been a member since 1966, and served on the Task Force on International Programs, 1981–83.
+Welch chaired the Council on International Studies and World Affairs from 1998 to 2000, has been a member since 1966, and served on the Task Force on International Programs, 1981–83.

 He chaired the President's Review Board on Appointments, Promotions, and Tenure for three years and served three-year terms on two other occasions.
 From 2009 to 2011, Welch sat on UB's General Education Task Force and was appointed by the provost as a contributor to the new implementation and development of the restructuring of the university's general education requirements.
 In 2008, UB President John B. Simpson appointed Welch to the Campaign Advisory Group as one of three faculty members on a 15-person team to help improve fundraising efforts.
 He also served as the president of the Omicron Chapter of Phi Beta Kappa (1971–93) and subsequently served on the Elections Committee.